-V. DATA REQUIREMENTS SUMMARY
+VI.
+DATA REQUIREMENTS SUMMARY

-The following is a summary version of the data required to calculate a project score; it does not include the scoring options or "information bubbles" that are displayed in the detailed data entry forms above.
-Note that some of the items for which data is collected are included as bonus points or for information purposes only (FYI) and are not included as part of the core TBL Project Score (i.e., not penalized if the item is not addressed by the project).
+The following provides a summary of the data required for the TBL Tool to calculate a project score, without the notation included in the "information bubbles."
+Recall that, some of the items for which data is collected are included as bonus points or for information purposes only and are not included as part of the core TBL Project Score (i.e., not penalized if the item is not addressed by the project).
 In addition, items that are not relevant to a specific project are not included in the score (e.g., affordable housing is not part of score if the project does not have a housing component).
 The data requirements are grouped below into six sections as they are on the TBL Tool website.
-The mapping component is described above in Section II.